-The two sectors in which the Agency proposes to intervene were selected following detailed consultations with the (republican government.
-The Agency also took into account the past and existing EC programmes in Montenegro, especially those in which implementation are about to get underway.
+The three sectors in which we propose to intervene were selected following detailed consultations with the government.
+We also took into account the past and existing EC programmes in Montenegro, especially those in which implementation is about to get underway.